16 Great Reasons to Visit Brasov, Romania in 2025

 10. Schei, the ethnically Bulgarian neighborhood

 This neighborhood is a little bit up from the old town, at the feet of Tâmpa mountain.
 It has a village-like feel, with small houses and narrow cobblestone streets.
-Until the 17th century, people living in Şchei could only enter Brașov at certain times and had to pay a toll if they wanted to sell goods in town.
-Back then Catherine’s Gate was the only entrance for the Romanians and it’s the only gate still standing from medieval times.
+Until the 17th century, people living in Şchei could only enter Brașov at certain times and had to pay a toll to sell goods in town.
+Back then, Catherine Gate was the only entrance for the Romanians, and it’s the only gate still standing from medieval times.

 11. Rope Street is the narrowest street in Romania

-This is probably one of the most curious things in town and it’s attracting quite a few people.
+This is probably one of the most curious things in town, and it’s attracting quite a few people.
 You can find Rope Street (Strada Sforii) near Şchei Gate.
-The street is between 111 and 135 cm wide and apart from being the narrowest street in town, it’s also one of the narrowest in the world.
+The street is between 111 and 135 cm wide, and aside from being the narrowest street in town, it’s also one of the narrowest in the world.

 12. Beautiful skiing locations: Poiana Brasov and Predeal